charitywater/sidekiq_retry_monitor/README.md

 end
 ```

-Configure a `SIDEKIQ_RETRIES_BEFORE_RAISING_ERROR` ENV which as the name
+(Optionally) Configure a `SIDEKIQ_RETRIES_BEFORE_RAISING_ERROR` ENV which as
-suggests controls the number of retries that occur before a Rollbar is raised.
+the name suggests controls the number of retries that occur before a Rollbar is
+raised.
+If you do not set this ENV it defaults to 18 which works out to be
+about five days of retrying.